When are trusts protected from creditors?

 Contrary to popular belief, there are some cases where a trust can be subject to the claims of creditors.

-Typically, any asset that is owned by the trust at the time of your loved one’s death will not be subject to probate, as they were not technically in their possession but the trust's.
-However, as the trust was still under their control, it is not protected from creditors.
 If the probate estate does not have enough assets to cover its debts, the creditors will petition the court and can then gain access to the funds in the trust.

 A revocable trust becomes irrevocable upon the original creator's passing.
 But this is not relevant to whether creditors can access it, as the trust was not irrevocable during the person's lifetime, and it does not receive the protections that irrevocable trusts are entitled to.